-This report takes a closer look at spectrum policies in Latin America.
-How they are impacting the delivery of mobile services to consumers and businesses in the region.
-Just like the others, the report underscores how decisions made by governments and regulators can have a negative impact on the quality and cost of mobile broadband services.
+This report takes a closer look at spectrum policies in Latin America and how they are impacting the delivery of mobile services to consumers and businesses in the region.
+We have also published four country specific reports that underscore how decisions made by governments and regulators can have a negative impact on the quality and cost of mobile broadband services.

 The European report looks at the 28 EU member states plus Switzerland and Norway in more detail.
 As with the global study, the observation is that average spectrum prices have trended upwards.
 Again, there is a link between high prices and more expensive, lower quality mobile broadband services.